 The minimum sales tax paid in California is 7.25%, as mentioned above.
 All cities must collect at least this amount in taxes, but only 6% will go to the state of California.

 The other 1.25% will go to the county funds.
-Of the state, 6% will distribute to different places, with 3.9375% going to the general fund of the California government for its operation.
+Of the state, 6% will be distributed to different places, with 3.9375% going to the general fund of the California government for its operation.
 Another 1.0625% will go to the Local Revenue Fund, which uses it to pay for public health programs and services.

 The additional taxes will raise money for several things.
 Some cities pay for citywide initiatives, which is the reason for the tax variation.

 What is taxed and what is not?

 Taxes will apply to the vast majority of products and services that we will buy in California.
 However, as in other states, there are some exceptions to these taxes.
 Groceries or non-prepared foods are tax-free.

 We also do not have to pay if we buy plants or seeds used for food, livestock, or prescription drugs.
 Depending on their purchase, some things have a specific exemption, such as beverages or bakeries.

 Other items like farm machinery will be subject to a partial sales tax.
 Some items have specific rules so they can be purchased in specific locations and avoid tax.

 For vehicles purchased in California, the tax base will be where the car is registered but not where it is purchased.
 For this reason, it is necessary to check the local and state laws to know the amount we will have to pay.